amundsen-io/rfcs/rfcs/020-automated-release-process.md

 ## Unresolved questions

+Select tool for changelog generation:
-- So far I've only looked into https://github.com/marketplace/actions/generate-changelog-action but some testing is required to confirm it'd work with our MR naming convention or different tool should be used
+- So far I've only looked into https://github.com/marketplace/actions/generate-changelog-action which shoudl already be compliant with our title naming convention

 ## Future possibilities